 Here’s how you can join the conversation on guiding the development of a National Autism Strategy:

 - If you are an Autistic person, have an Autistic family member or provide support to Autistic people and their families, visit the CAHS Engagement Hub.

 - On the CAHS Engagement Hub, you can take a survey, post ideas, or join a discussion to share your views on autism.

 - CASDA can help you with this engagement process!
 Conversations around policy can often be difficult to access.
 This is why at CASDA, we provide you informed policy content that you can use (copy, paste, edit, share) when engaging with this consultation process.

 - View CASDA’s Guide to the Canadian Academy of Health Sciences (CAHS) Engagement Process for Individuals, or;

 - Click on any of the themes below and feel free to browse and use any content that speaks to you as submit your input on the CAHS Engagement Hub.

 - Your perspective matters.
-Make sure to share your thoughts and ideas on the CAHS Engagement Hub before May 31, 2021.
+Make sure to share your thoughts and ideas on the CAHS Engagement Hub before the deadline!

 Explore Compendium Themes